ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

 detach(dataframe)
 ```

-### Hands-on Exercise

-The datset that we will be using was obtained from National Electronic Injury Surveillance System (NEISS).
-Here is a short description of the data file from the NEISS.

-*"Each record (case) is separated by a carriage return/line feed, and the fields (parameters and narrative) are separated by a tab character, which you can specify as the delimiter when importing into a spreadsheet or database."*

-Read the data file, **nss15.tsv** file from the sub-folder/directory, **Data**.

-Hint: Use the File --&gt; Import --&gt; Data DataSet option to read the file.
-To remind the data is in a tab-separated format.

-Hint: Watch out for the Data Type choices that are suggested to you and choose the appropriate ones

 In the tidyverse the commonly returning objects are not data.frame but tibbles.
-So, let us introduce tibble in the next section
+So, let us introduce tibble in this section.

 Tibble
 ------